Dee Why-class ferry: Service history

 Curl Curl was registered in Sydney on 26 October 1928 and Dee Why on 2 November 1928.
 Curl Curl was fitted with a bow propeller and rudder for her double-ended service configuration, and her official trials were on 30 November 1928 and Dee Why on 24 December 1928.
 Both ships exceeded 17.5 knots on their trials.
 Curl Curl is thought to have been the fastest conventional single displacement hulled ferry on Sydney Harbour, with the current Freshwater-class ferries considerably slower.
 Only the later hydrofoils (introduced 1960s) and catamarans (introduced 1990s) have been faster.
 Dee Why was marginally slower.
 Soon after her arrival in Sydney, Curl Curl ran a trial trip to Manly in twenty-five minutes with three knots to spare.
 The next day, with officials on board, Bellubera was given a 12-minute head start from Circular Quay, and was passed by Curl Curl at Middle Head, equivalent to three quarters of the distance to Manly.
 Returning to Circular Quay, she reached 17.75 knots.
-When the two sisters were run free (ie, continuously and not to a time-table) to move Anniversary Day crowds in 1936, they completed trips in 22 minutes, which required an average 18 knots (the vessels' theoretical maximum).
+When the two sisters were run free (i.e., continuously and not to a time-table) to move Anniversary Day crowds in 1936, they completed trips in 22 minutes, which required an average 18 knots (the vessels' theoretical maximum).
 The South Steyne of 1938, could only manage a 23-minute trip.